coderaidershaun/full-node-eth-bsc-docs/ethereum/README.md

 Make sure geth is running before doing this next step.

-Takes a few days to sync if not using the below:
+Takes a few days to sync.
+To speed this up to seconds, the below is used (remove these from the .service file if needed):

 --checkpoint-sync-url=https://sync-mainnet.beaconcha.in --genesis-beacon-api-url=https://sync-mainnet.beaconcha.in

-These docs assume you want to connect and trust the above.
+These docs just assume you want to connect and trust the above.

+If they dont work, remove them and wait a few days to sync your beacon node.

+Right now, just copy the prysm.service as is into the below directory.

 ```shell
 sudo nano /lib/systemd/system/prysm.service